justim/access/docs/presenters.md

 ## Simple entity presenter

-To start simple you need to create a class that extends the `EntityPresenter`, and implement two methods.
-One to tell which entity is associated with this presenter (`getEntityKlass`) and the other to do the converting (`fromEntity`).
+To start simples, you need to create a class that extends the `EntityPresenter`, and implement two methods.
+One method to tell which entity is associated with this presenter (`getEntityKlass`) and the other to do the converting (`fromEntity`).

 ```php
 use Access\Presenter\EntityPresenter;